 Over the past few years, customer demand for SaaS has grown.
 The model fits better with modern business than traditional one-off licenses, and also benefits the vendor, as it provides a recurring revenue stream.
 This fits well with Cloud technologies, as it enables more control for the vendor when it comes to deployment of their software rather than running the risk of it being hosted in an unsupported environment.

-SaaS, combined with Azure IaaS provides more flexibility for ISVs than was previously possible, however, there are some key issues that need to be considered in order for it to be as successful as possible.
+SaaS, combined with Azure IaaS provides more flexibility for Azure ISV Partners than was previously possible, however, there are some key issues that need to be considered in order for it to be as successful as possible.